-8. Treat yourself
+8. Treat Yourself

 Unemployment can be trying and tiring, so don’t forget to treat yourself occasionally.
 Take a reasonable amount of time off from your weekly job hunt to recharge and rest up.
 Letting yourself rest will maximize your productivity during the hours you job search.

 Another good way to bridge the gap between jobs is to sell unused possessions. eBay and Amazon are both secure sites, but traditional garage sales are a fine option too.
 Sell off a few video games, or some electronics, for some quick and easy cash while you figure out a permanent solution.

-10. Take a course
+10. Take a Course

 Much like training and certifications, taking a class can be a good way to keep yourself sharp while unemployed.
 Especially when you’re between jobs, it can be easy to forget this option, as most courses cost money.
-Don’t forget the mass of free educational tools online.
-Keeping your brain sharp can help you stay focused and may even help you learn some new, relevant job skills.
+Don’t forget the mass of free educational tools online: 25 Killer Sites For Free Online Education

 While unemployment numbers are still high, there are many things you can do to better yourself and move forward.
 While new skills to aid your job hung might seem out of reach, there are plenty of free ways to get ahead, online and off.

-Featured photo credit: Resume – Glasses/Flazingo Photos via flickr.com
+Featured photo credit: neONBRAND via unsplash.com